-Even though it is not visible in the picture below, the right pane list has a fourth column showing a description of each item.
+Even though it is not visible in the picture below, the right pane list has a fifth column showing a description of each item.

 The list of disks is displayed in the left pane, where you can have a quick insight on the health and statistics from all your disks.
 The right pane contains information on the selected disk.
 The first disk (disk 0) is selected by default.
 To view information about a different disk, just select it in the left pane.
 More information here.

 Whenever you need more options, press the menu button at the top right side of the UI.
 More information here.